First Republic of Iraq

-The Republic of Iraq (الجمهورية العراقية الأولى), retroactively known as First Iraqi Republic and also as, Iraqi Republic, Qasimist Iraq (1958–1963) and Nasserist Iraq (1963–1968), was the Iraqi state forged in 1958 under the rule of President Muhammad Najib ar-Ruba'i and Prime Minister Abdul-Karim Qasim. ar-Ruba'i and Qasim first came to power through the 14 July Revolution in which the Kingdom of Iraq's Hashemite dynasty was overthrown.
+The Republic of Iraq, retroactively known as First Iraqi Republic (الجمهورية العراقية الأولى) and also as, Iraqi Republic, Qasimist Iraq (1958–1963) and Nasserist Iraq (1963–1968), was the Iraqi state created in 1958 under the rule of President Muhammad Najib ar-Ruba'i and Prime Minister Abdul-Karim Qasim. ar-Ruba'i and Qasim first came to power through the 14 July Revolution in which the Kingdom of Iraq's Hashemite dynasty was overthrown.
 As a result, the Kingdom and the Arab Federation were dissolved and the Iraqi republic established.
 Arab nationalists later took power and overthrew Qasim in the Ramadan Revolution in February 1963, and then Nasserists consolidated their power after another coup in November 1963.
 The era ended with the Ba'athist rise to power in a coup in July 1968.

+Iraq was a unitary state with power centralised in the national government while it operated under the military regime, with the country additionally being under one-party rule as well.

 Territorial change

 Iraq reverted to control over the territory of the former Kingdom of Iraq and Jordan again became an independent entity.